 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Trust me when I tell you that if baking bread intimidates you, this easy Irish Soda Bread is the recipe you should start with!
-There isn’t any yeast, which means that you don’t have to get the water temperature perfect or wait for it to rise!
-This truly is a fool proof recipe that you will come back to time and time again.
+Trust me when I tell you that if baking bread intimidates you, this beginner-friendly Irish Soda Bread is the recipe you should start with.
+There isn’t any yeast, which means that you don’t have to get the water temperature perfect or wait for it to rise.

 In fact, Irish Soda bread is Irish and is eaten in Ireland on a regular basis.
 It is so common, that it is sometimes eaten for breakfast, lunch and dinner.
 Since it doesn’t require yeast or any other specialty ingredients and it only uses basic ingredients that were regularly found in most homes, this quick bread was also very popular among the poor.